What is the Life Righting Collective?

 We run courses most months of the year, depending on demand.
 Our course calendar and booking information can be found here.

-We intend to publish a printed anthology on a chosen theme once a year.
-The first anthology: This Is How It Is will be published in April 2018.
-Our call for submissions normally goes out mid-year.
-Check the Writing and Shop sections of our website for submission and publication information.
+We intend to publish a printed anthology once a year.
+The first anthology: This Is How It Is was published in April 2018.

 How much do Life Righting Collective courses cost?